 Applicants with five (5) or more open HOME written agreements (not including CHDO Operating Assistance written agreements) at the time of Application are ineligible to apply for funding.
 A large number of open written agreements represents a possible capacity issue, especially should key staff leave before the written agreements are completed.
 Further, the limit prevents any one entity from monopolizing the limited HOME funds available.
 An open written agreement is defined as any written agreement that has not been fully expended and for which the proper and complete close-out documents have not been submitted to OHFA.
 If Applicants submit more than one Application for the same OHFA Board meeting, they should be aware that they cannot receive multiple awards that would cause them to exceed the five (5) written agreement limit.

 Applicants with open HOME written agreements over three (3) years old that are not 100% expended and for which closeout documents have not been submitted to OHFA are ineligible to apply for OHFA HOME funds.
 OHFA Staff will verify with HOME Finance that Applicants do not have any open HOME written agreements over three years old, or, if they do have open HOME written agreements over three years old, that the HOME funds are one hundred percent (100%) expended and acceptable closeout documents are on file.

+Applicants with open HOME CHDO Operating Assistance Agreements which were awarded more than thirty (30) months ago or executed more than twenty-four (24) months ago will be ineligible to apply for additional OHFA HOME CHDO Operating Assistance.
+CHDO Operating assistance must be based upon the need of the CHDO.
+If a CHDO takes a prolonged period of time to expend operating funds, this indicates that the need for assistance is not substantial.

 Applicants with three (3) or more financial findings on one (1) or more open written agreements are ineligible to apply for funding.
 Applicants should ensure that financial findings are resolved before submitting a new Application for HOME funds.

-In the event that an awardee or applicant is required to repay/return HOME funds as a direct result of non-compliance, a mandatory 24 month sit-out period will be implemented in which the applicant is not eligible to apply for additional funding.
+In the event that an awardee, an applicant, or the principals of an applicant or awardee are required to repay/return HOME funds as a direct result of non-compliance, a mandatory 24 month sit-out period will be implemented in which the applicant is not eligible to apply for additional funding.

 Compliance with all HOME Program rules and regulations is essential.
 Therefore, OHFA reserves the right, in its sole discretion, to deny any Application due to prior monitoring or financial findings or concerns, regardless of the number or perceived severity.
 OHFA also reserves the right, in its sole discretion, to deny an Application even if there have been no prior monitoring findings or concerns, if OHFA Staff has other legitimate concerns regarding the Applicant’s capacity to undertake the Development or Program.